 The Messianic prophecy in Isaiah 53, plus the testimony of Peter and the author of Hebrews, show that Jesus fulfilled the azazel goat's role by bearing sin.

 We rarely think about the birth of Jesus except during the Christmas season, when it is abused by traditional notions found nowhere in Scripture.
-To remedy this, Richard Ritenbaugh delves into the Gospel accounts of the annunciation of His coming to Mary and Joseph.

 "While [Jesus] was being tortured, hated, and crucified, was He 'thinking' of all the dirty sins for which He was dying?" asked a correspondent.
 The Bible shows that Jesus' thoughts were elsewhere—and more constructively—engaged.

 What was Jesus thinking about during His last hours as a human?
 It seems highly unlikely that our pure and sinless Savior spent much time thinking about our sins.
 The gospel accounts reveal what Jesus knew about His suffering, death, and resurrection, as w. . .